3 polar travelers stand in yellow jackets on a grassy knoll, overlooking a glacier during The Northwest Passage Canadian High Arctic voyage.

 Itinerary

-The Northwest Passage: In the Footsteps of Franklin cruise begins with a charter flight from Toronto, Canada and ends with a charter flight to Calgary, Canada.
+The Northwest Passage: The Legendary Arctic Sea Route cruise begins with a charter flight from Reykjavik, Iceland and ends with a charter flight to Calgary, Canada.
 Embark the ship in Kangerlussuaq, Greenland, cruise north along eastern Baffin Island and disembark in Resolute, Canada.

 Read More